skull-candy/genieacs/README.md

 "sudo /home/**USERNAME**/genieacs-gui/genieacs-start.sh" to start the service again !

 Technique 2 :
-or cd to the folder and run the scripts :
+cd to the folder and run the scripts :
 "cd /genieacs-gui/"
 "sudo ./genieacs-stop.sh"
 and now run :